19hours/sg-statutes/Acts/Companies Act.md

 (A) a copy of the solvency statement under section 78B(3) (if applicable);

-(B) a statement made by the directors confirming that the requirements under section 78B(1)(a) and (c) and the solvency requirements under section 78B(3) (if applicable) have been complied with, and that no application for cancellation of the resolution has been made; and
+(B) a statement made by the directors confirming that the requirements under section 78B(1)(c) and the solvency requirements under section 78B(3) (if applicable) have been complied with, and that no application for cancellation of the resolution has been made; and

+[Act 36 of 2014 wef 01/07/2015]

 (C) a notice containing the reduction information.